HKHTC: Working with Media to Promote Responsible Reporting

 HKHTC is proud to support five Holocaust-themed films at the 25th Hong Kong Jewish Film Festival, running from November 9-20.
 We encourage our community to participate in these screenings and engage with the powerful stories presented.

-These public screenings took place in person at the Golden Scene Cinema at 2 Catchick St, Kennedy Town.
+These public screenings will take place in person at the Golden Scene Cinema at 2 Catchick St, Kennedy Town.
 Please see the list below for film descriptions.

 We hope you will be able to join us this year.
 Please visit the film festival website and get your tickets here!